 A development program for early-career journalists

-Journalists interested in building careers reporting on science, health and the environment are eligible to apply for new cross-cutting fellowships designed to provide training, networking, mentoring, new sources and story ideas, while allowing them to stay at their jobs.
+July 12, 2022 — U.S.-based journalists interested in building careers reporting on science, health and the environment are eligible to apply for cross-cutting fellowships designed to provide training, networking, mentoring, new sources and story ideas, while allowing them to continue their paid work.

-The National Science-Health-Environment Reporting Fellowships are a first-ever collaboration of the Council for the Advancement of Science Writing (CASW), the Association of Health Care Journalists (AHCJ), and the Society of Environmental Journalists (SEJ).
+The National Science-Health-Environment Reporting Fellowships, launched in 2021, are a collaboration of the Council for the Advancement of Science Writing (CASW), the Association of Health Care Journalists (AHCJ), and the Society of Environmental Journalists (SEJ).
 The year-long fellowships are open to early-career journalists interested in covering any or all of the three fields.
+The pilot class of fellows is just completing their year of training.

-Aware that today’s fast-changing media economy makes it harder than ever to build a career as a specialized journalist, the three organizations seek to enable journalists to do rigorous reporting on complex topics and pursue a wide variety of job opportunities and stories.
-The project also aims to increase equity and diversity in these areas of journalism by offering a practical and effective opportunity for the vast majority of journalists who cannot afford the cost or time commitment required for academic training in specialized journalism.
+In today’s volatile media industry, it is harder than ever to build a sustainable career as a specialized journalist.
+Through expert training, peer mentoring, and networking, this unique program seeks to enable journalists to report rigorously on complex topics, issues and policies, and to pursue a wide variety of stories, sources, and career opportunities.
+The project also aims to increase equity and diversity on these beats, where journalists of color have long been underrepresented.
+The fellowships offer a practical and effective opportunity for those who face barriers to accessing the traditional steps on the journalism career ladder, such as the cost or time commitment required for academic training in specialized journalism.

-The pilot project, funded by the Howard Hughes Medical Institute Department of Science Education and the Gordon and Betty Moore Foundation, will provide 12 fellowships.
+Funded, once again, by the Howard Hughes Medical Institute Department of Science Education and the Gordon and Betty Moore Foundation, the program will provide 12 fellowships starting in September.
 The program is particularly aimed at staff and freelance journalists with between two and 10 years of professional reporting experience.

 Questions?
 Contact Susan Cunningham, email@example.com or 573-882-2203.